socomsystems/documentation/developer_manual/app/code_signing.rst

 Do we lock down Nextcloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Nextcloud project is open source and always will be.
+The cyfrSpaces project is open source and always will be.
 We do not want to make it more difficult for our users to run Nextcloud.
-Any code signing errors on upgrades will not prevent Nextcloud from running, but will display a warning on the Admin page.
+Any code signing errors on upgrades will not prevent cyfrSpaces from running, but will display a warning on the Admin page.
 For applications that are not tagged "Official" the code signing process is optional.

 Not open source anymore?
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Nextcloud project is open source and always will be.
+The cyfrSpaces project is open source and always will be.
 The code signing process is optional, though highly recommended.
-The code check for the core parts of Nextcloud is enabled when the Nextcloud release version branch has been set to stable.
+The code check for the core parts of cyfrSpaces is enabled when the cyfrSpaces release version branch has been set to stable.

-For custom distributions of Nextcloud it is recommended to change the release version branch in version.php to something else than "stable".
+For custom distributions of cyfrSpaces it is recommended to change the release version branch in version.php to something else than "stable".

 Is code signing mandatory for apps?